For a godly wife/woman, respect goes in every direction:

 Some of us respect ourselves but not others.
 Some respect others but not ourselves.
 When we are missing respect in one of these directions, things get dysfunctional.
 Let’s get respect going in every way! 🙂

 What does it mean to respect myself?
+Here are some practical examples.

 - I acknowledge that I am made in God’s image and have immeasurable worth because God created me and because Jesus loves me and died for me.